transloadit/uppy.io/blog/2023-10-25-image-editor.md

 </table>

-For the rest of the tutorial, the following steps are then automatic - as we know all the angles in the image, we know the image's width and height, and we know to find `H`.
+For the rest of the tutorial, the following steps are then automatic - as we know all the angles in the image, we know the image`s width and height, and we know to find `H`.

 <p style={{ padding: 0 }}>The easiest way to go about it, is to first annotate the image with all the
 relevant angles.
-We'll be using <span style={{ color: `rgb(26, 196, 213)` }}>blue </span> for the rotation angle
+We`ll be using <span style={{ color: `rgb(26, 196, 213)` }}>blue </span> for the rotation angle
  <code>α</code>, and <span style={{ color: `rgb(224, 128, 193)` }}>pink </span>
 for <code>90 - α</code>:</p>